 1. Who is behind Better Together Fund?

-Sponsorship and oversight of Better Together Fund is provided by its founding steering committee: The Dallas Foundation, Lyda Hill Foundation, The Meadows Foundation and the United Way of Metropolitan Dallas.
-Grants are approved by the Steering Committee and awarded through the Dallas Foundation with the anticipation of awarding $2-3 million in the first few years of the project.
+Sponsorship and oversight of Better Together Fund is provided by its steering committee, the members of which are appointed by the Better Together Fund donors: The Dallas Foundation, LH Capital, Inc. (formerly known as LH Holdings, Inc.), Meadows Foundation, United Way of Metropolitan Dallas, and Hoblitzelle Foundation.
+Grants are approved by the Steering Committee and awarded through The Dallas Foundation with the anticipation of awarding $2-3 million in the first few years of the project.

 2. What size are the grants?

 For the pilot, $2 to $3 million is available in the fund, plus in-kind resources.
 Individual grant sizes vary depending on the collaboration stage the application is: exploration (up to $3,000), to planning, implementation, or program delivery support (up to $600,000 from end-to-end.)

 Recognizing the importance of nonprofits being able to seize unpredicted catalytic moments, the Better Together Fund will consider applications on any issue, at any time until the dollars run out.
 For more information, click here.

 We do not have an anticipated number of grants to award.
 We will review any grant request at any time for any cause.
 Our grants are on a rolling, first-come, first-served basis.

 4. Can a nonprofit organization receive funding to collaborate with a for-profit or government partner?